Mundial de Fútbol

 Mundial de Fútbol is a football sports video game released for the Amstrad CPC, ZX Spectrum, MSX and MS-DOS platforms.
 It was created in 1990 by Opera Soft.
 Due to internal problems of the company it was released after the celebration of the 1990 FIFA World Cup.

 Gameplay

-The simulation show an upper view with goals at the upper and lower parts of the screen (where the players reached through a tough scroll).
+The game is a sport simulation which has an upper view with goals at the upper and lower parts of the screen (where the players reach through a tough scroll).